JYOTI-boop/scaling-broccoli/README.md

 # scaling-broccoli
-This project contains an interactive Power BI dashboard built to analyze and visualize E-commerce sales performance across multiple dimensions such as time, product category and customer behavior.
+This project contains an interactive Power BI dashboard built to analyze and visualize Supply Chain and E-commerce sales performance across multiple dimensions such as time, product category and customer behavior.